aeternity/tutorials/sophia-token-exchange-contract-2.md

 ## Manual approach

-### Deploying two fungible token contracts on sdk-edgenet
+### Deploying two fungible token contracts on the local network
-Let’s refresh our memory on how to deploy contracts to edgenet:
+Let’s refresh our memory on how to deploy contracts to the local network:
 ```
-forgae deploy -n https://sdk-edgenet.aepps.com  -s <secretKey>
+forgae deploy
 ```

 In the previous tutorial we deployed a token contract via forgae.
-We will use the same approach here.Let's update our deployment script which is located at ```~/exchangeContract/deployment/deploy.js```.
+We will use the same approach here.Let's update our deployment script which is located at ```~/exchange-contract/deployment/deploy.js```.

 We have to change the contract path  from```./contracts/ExampleContract.aes``` to ```./contracts/FungibleToken.aes```.
 The **deploy.js** file should now look like this: